JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 The layout of a Kotlin multiplatform project is constructed out of the following building blocks:

-* A [target](#setting-up-targets) is a part of the build that is responsible for building, [testing](#running-tests), and packaging a complete piece of software for one of the platforms.
+* A [target](#setting-up-targets) is a part of the build that is responsible for building, testing, and packaging a complete piece of software for one of the platforms.
 Therefore, a multiplatform project usually contains multiple targets.

-* Building each target involves compiling one or more sets of Kotlin sources.
-In other words, a target may have one or more *compilations*, for example, one for production sources, the other for tests.
+* Building each target involves compiling Kotlin sources once or multiple times.
+In other words, a target may have one or more [compilations](#configuring-compilations).
+For example, one compilation for production sources, the other for tests.

 * The Kotlin sources are arranged into [source sets](#configuring-source-sets).
 In addition to Kotlin source files and resources, each source set may have its own dependencies.
-Source sets form a hierarchy that is built with the *depends on* relation.
+Source sets form a hierarchy that is built with the *"depends on"* relation.
+A source set by itself is platform agnostic, but it may contain platform-specific code and dependencies if it's only compiled for a single platform.

 Each compilation has a default source set, which is the place for sources and dependencies that are specific to that compilation.
-The default source set is also used for directing other source sets to the compilation.
+The default source set is also used for directing other source sets to the compilation by the means of the "depends on" relation.

 Here's an illustration of what a project targeting the JVM and JS looks like: